Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 Customer Relationship Management (CRM)

-Personalization can crash customer acquisition costs as much as 50%
+Personalization can cut customer acquisition costs as much as 50%.

 To do that effectively, you need a CRM (especially for data enrichment on the demand generation side of your business).
-While it’s often pigeonholed as a “contact list” for businesses, your CRM has the potential to:
+A CRM does more than store contacts.
+It helps you:

 • Help you mine insights from your customer behaviour and pipeline